 Another leader of the religion that left and fought against Joseph was W.W.
 Phelps.

 In late 1837 Joseph Smith received a revelation telling him that W.W.
 Phelps had "done things which are not pleasing" in the sight of the Lord.
 And, that if he didn't repent he would be "removed out of his place."

 W.W.
 Phelps refused to be held accountable by the religion for whatever it was he did that was "not pleasing" to the Lord, and would be excommunicated from the religion in March 1838.

-After being separated from the Mormon religion for a space of time W.W Phelps would write a letter to Joseph asking for forgiveness.
+After being separated from the church for a space of time W.W Phelps would write a letter to Joseph asking for forgiveness.

 In return, Joseph would send a letter back to Phelps telling him he had forgiveness.

 After being rebaptized W.W.
 Phelps would write the hymn Praise to the Man in honor of Joseph Smith the Prophet.